 Shane Rayman presents on a panel on Section 25 Offers of Compensation at the annual conference of the Ontario Expropriation Association:

-Shane Rayman successfully argues motion brought by the Ministry of Transportation before the Ontario Municipal Board to strike out his clients’ claim for compensation:
+Shane Rayman successfully argues motion brought by the Ministry of Transportation before the Local Planning Appeal Tribunal to strike out his clients’ claim for compensation:

 Shane Rayman is quoted by the Globe and Mail in an article on Antrim Truck Centre v.
 Ministry of Transportation for Ontario before the appeal was heard by the Supreme Court of Canada: